jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 ---
-title: How I Set Up Bash Aliases for Git
+title: How I Set Up Git Aliases on Bash
 # subtitle: And speed up your development
 date: 2019-08-13
-meta: Testing meta description
+meta: Setting up aliases for commonly used commands in the terminal can save yourself a lot of time during development.
+Here's how I added Git aliases on my mac through bash.
 ---

-It was at least a year ago that I first saw someone in a tutorial using an alias for their git commands.
+It was almost 2 year agos I first saw someone in a tutorial using an alias for their git commands.
 I thought at the time it was something I should set up, but not being incredibly comfortable in the command line, I didn't look into it much further.

 ## What's an alias?